Tinnitus Is Often Described As Ringing In The Ears, But Is A Complex Condition

 The 2015 International Journal of Audiology indicates a relationship between severity of tinnitus and anxiety and depression.
 They note that sufferers are at increased risk of depression and anxiety.
 The authors conclude that early assessment and intervention to reduce depression and anxiety may have a positive influence regarding some troubling aspects of coping with tinnitus.

-A 2015 article in the Journal of Neuroscience indicates that serotonin, a chemical neurotransmitter in the brain, is related to the dorsal cochlear nucleus in the brain, which is a central auditory pathway for initiation of sound localization are initiated.
+A 2015 article in the Journal of Neuroscience indicates that serotonin, a chemical neurotransmitter in the brain, is related to the dorsal cochlear nucleus in the brain, which is a central auditory pathway for initiation of sound localization.
 Increased activity in this area of the brain may relate to central tinnitus.
 Therefore, serotonin, noted to be involved in depression and other psychological issues, may play a role.
 Increasing serotonin is often done through medication, however, there are natural ways to increase serotonin levels like increased sunlight, possibly psychotherapy and increasing dietary tryptophan levels.

 A 2019 study in the journal Clinical Psychopharmacology & Neuroscience found that the effect of tinnitus on life, stress, and depressive symptoms were significantly associated with tinnitus severity in males, where only depressive symptoms and tinnitus annoyance were associated with severity in females.
 So, depression is associated with symptom severity in both females and males, but stress was associated with severity only in males.